Roche's ROS1+ cancer drug gets FDA greenlight for Foundation Medicine's companion diagnostic

 More than four years after Roche bought Ignyta, acquiring a drug — entrectinib — that scored FDA approval about 18 months later, Roche now has a companion diagnostic to pair with that drug and expand treatment options.

 Roche said in a statement Thursday that the FDA approved a companion diagnostic from Foundation Medicine for entrectinib, which is currently being marketed as Rozlytrek.
-The diagnostic, called simply FoundationOne CDx, is essentially a genomic profiling tissue biopsy test that.
+The diagnostic, called simply FoundationOne CDx, is essentially a genomic profiling tissue biopsy test.
 According to Roche, it can identify the unique “fingerprint” of a solid tumor.